 Many companies approaching us say that they need a redesign, but they’re focused only on the visuals.
-As if, somehow, flat design vibes and a set of new isometric illustrations could fix all their problems and make their numbers skyrocket in front of their very eyes.
+As if, somehow, flat design and a set of new isometric illustrations could fix all problems and make their conversion and engagement numbers skyrocket in front of their very eyes.

-So, the question is: how to enter the redesign jungle and avoid getting eaten along the way, and actually improve your website?
+The question is: how to enter the website redesign jungle and avoid getting eaten along the way, and actually improve your website?

 One of the products we designed for the Norwegian market was to support obesity treatment.
 When we began the UX strategy phase, we had a choice.
 We could match the competition, or we could derive original ideas from the real world.
 We chose the latter and interviewed multiple patients and healthcare professionals from Norway.
 Without that insight, we would have delivered a generic app, not a meaningful solution to real patients’ problems.

 Research minimizes the overbearing risk of over-investing in features, screens, interactions that are irrelevant for your end-user.
-To quote one wise man and a UX design legend, Don Norman:
+To quote one wise man and a UX design legend:

 “A brilliant solution to the wrong problem can be worse than no solution at all: solve the correct problem.”

-2. Establish what is working and what is not
+Establish what is working on your website, and what is not

 Try to dig deeper to unveil the main shortcomings of your current product.